Moog Music: 2000–2005: Legal battle, return to Robert Moog and analog revival

 As digital synthesizers rapidly became ubiquitous, the 1990s saw a rise in nostalgia for the iconic analog sound of Moog and Minimoog synthesizers, with musicians like David Foster continuing to use them.
 Minimoogs began fetching high prices as collector's items.
 In 1994, the Moog Music trademark expired and was purchased by Don Martin; a legal battle ensued in 2000 over ownership of the name, and it was returned to Robert Moog in 2002.

 Moog Music moved to Asheville, North Carolina, and continued its development of products created under Robert Moog's former company Big Briar, such as the Moogerfooger pedals and theremins, as well as introducing numerous new products such as the Minimoog Voyager, Little Phatty, Sub 37, and Mother 32 some of which continue to be produced and sold today.
 The company has seen fiscal growth and increased interest due in part to the analog revival, evidenced by the introduction of so many new analog synthesizers being released by companies such as Moog, Korg, Arturia, and Dave Smith Instruments, that has continued climbing to reach a high point in the 2010s.

 2005–present: Death of Robert Moog and transition to employee ownership

 After Robert Moog died in 2005 due to complications arising from brain cancer, his collaborator Michael Adams took over the company as president.
 The company has since shifted to being largely employee owned, with its 62 employees owning 49% of the company's shares in 2015.
-The company has in recent years seen the results of a strong incentive to introduce new products to meet the demands generated by today's market and have also produced limited edition reissues of historic Moog synthesizers as well as reaching out into the emerging Eurorack synthesizer market with instruments such as semi-modular synthesizers, the Mother 32, DFAM, Grandmother, Matriarch, and Subharmonicon.
+The company has in recent years seen the results of a strong incentive to introduce new products to meet the demands generated by today's market and have also produced limited edition reissues of historic Moog synthesizers as well as reaching out into the emerging Eurorack synthesizer market with instruments such as semi-modular synthesizers, the Mother 32, DFAM, Grandmother, Matriarch and Subharmonicon.

-On 1 June 2022 the employees - as "Moog Workers Unite" - launched a union drive with IBEW.
+On 1 June 2022, the employees, as Moog Workers Unite, launched a union drive with IBEW.
+In June 2023, Moog Music was acquired by inMusic.
+In September, more than half of the staff at the Asheville headquarters were laid off.
+Design, development and engineering moved from Broadway Street to the Asheville Citizen-Times building on O. Henry Street.

+From 2011 to 2024, Moog sold its synthesizers at the Moog Store.
+The factory remained in operation and the Moogseum on Broadway Street in Asheville would continue to educate people on the company's history.